Frequently Asked Questions

 - Completion of one of the following general education patterns: CSU General Education Breadth Requirements or the Intersegmental General Education Transfer Curriculum (IGETC).

-*DH 200L courses must be taken at Foothill College, and is offered every quarter online.
+*DH 200L and BIOL 58 courses must be taken at Foothill College.
+DH 200L is offered every quarter online.
+PHT 58 is offered in-class only in fall, winter and spring quarter.

 Q: How do I apply for the program?

 The first two years of preparation/prerequisite courses may be taken at Foothill College, or another accredited college.
-The course DH 200L that must be taken at Foothill College, as there is not an equivalent course.
+The course DH 200L and PHT 58 must be taken at Foothill College, as there is not an equivalent course.
 DH 200L offered every quarter in a convenient online/hybrid format.
+PHT 58 (Pharmacology) is offered in-class only in fall, winter and spring.
 Applications for admission to the dental hygiene program should be made after the majority of preparation/prerequisite courses are completed.
 A limited number of prerequisite coursework may be in progress at the time of the application.
 However, all prerequisite coursework must be completed before an applicant begins the Dental Hygiene program.
-Applications may be turned in any time from September through the February deadline.
+Applications may be turned in any time from October through the February deadline.
 Application filing procedures must be followed carefully.
-C

 Q. Can I attend part-time?